 Head into the main square and there are plenty of sweet eateries and cute cafés to choose from.
 On both occasions, I visited Provins, I ate at the Creperie, Mammy Gâteaux with a view overlooking the town square.
 Set in a pretty timber-framed building, they serve great crepes there, and you can also enjoy a variety of rose-infused products which are a speciality of the region (including beer!)

-Provins day trip from Paris: How to get to Provins from Paris
+Provins day trip from Paris: How to get from Paris to Provins

 The train is about one hour fifteen and can be validated on your Navigo pass (if you have one).
 Otherwise, the train will cost just over €10 each way.
 If you do want to take a car, then you’ll head straight down the N4 and the car journey takes approximately the same time as the train.
+I use this website to book train tickets in advance.

 Where to stay in Provins, France